Lorisimbrogno/m346nussle/KN02/README.md

 ### Differences in Cloud Service Use

-- **IaaS:** Businesses rent computing resources like servers and storage, ideal for flexibility and control.
+- **IaaS:** infrastructure as a Service.
+Businesses rent computing resources like servers and storage, ideal for flexibility and control.
-- **PaaS:** Provides platforms for developing and managing applications, streamlining the development process.
+- **PaaS:** Platform as a Service.
+Provides platforms for developing and managing applications, streamlining the development process.
-- **SaaS:** Offers software on a subscription basis, commonly used for tools like CRM and office productivity.
+- **SaaS:** Software as a Service.
+Offers software on a subscription basis, commonly used for tools like CRM and office productivity.

 ### Most Important Service